calvinfo/cruise/Readme.md

 # cruise

-  A node implementation of the raft consensus algorithm.
+  A node implementation of the Raft consensus algorithm.
 Raft operates in a similar manner to Paxos, but with the goal of being simpler to implement and understand.

-  This is still very much a work in progress, and in the 'science ex
+  This is still very much a work in progress, so until I have more tests, use at your own risk.

 ## Quickstart